Don't Trust Your Upstream: Exploiting LLM Multi-Agent System via Topology-Guided Adversarial Propagation: Evaluation

 \textbf{Overall defense effectiveness}.
-Table~\ref{table_overall_defense} summarizes the overall performance of T-Guard across 1,000 runs on five MAS topologies.
-Compared with the baseline (Section~\ref{sec_rq2}), the attack success rate decreases by 38.4\% to 50.9\%, resulting in a high average successful blocking rate (SBR) of 94.8\%.
-These results demonstrate the strong effectiveness of T-Guard in mitigating environment injection attacks.
+As shown in Table~\ref{table_overall_defense}, compared with the baseline, the ASR decreases by 38.4\%--50.9\%, yielding a high average successful blocking rate (SBR) of 94.8\%.
 Performance varies slightly across topologies.
-The mesh topology achieves the best defense results, with the highest blocking rate (97.4\%) and lowest ASR (2.6\%), likely due to its dense inter-agent connections that enhance detection and containment.
-In contrast, the chain and ring topologies exhibit relatively lower blocking rates, possibly due to their limited communication paths.
-Excluding MAS agent processing time, the average successful blocking latency (SBL) remains below 1 second.
+The mesh topology achieves the best results, with the highest SBR (97.4\%) and lowest ASR (2.6\%), likely because dense inter-agent connections improve detection and containment.
+By contrast, the chain and ring topologies show relatively lower blocking rates, likely due to more limited communication paths.
+Excluding agent processing time, the average successful blocking latency (SBL) remains below 1 second.

 \textbf{System overhead analysis}.
 Using the performance at 10 queries per second (QPS) as the baseline, we evaluated the efficiency of the proposed defense framework.
-As shown in Table~\ref{table_overhead}, all deployment configurations exhibit low overhead across all metrics, including throughput loss ratio (TLR), CPU load delta (CLD), memory delta (MD), and latency delta (LD).
-Both the TTE-Only and CMV-Only deployments introduce minimal impact, with average TLR and CLD below 3\%, MD around 4\%, and LD under 20~ms. The complete T‑Guard implementation also maintains low overhead under normal load, with average TLR and CLD of 8.2\% and 6.7\%, respectively, and latency increase of about 31~ms. Under high-load conditions (50~QPS), the overhead of T‑Guard increases moderately (TLR 11.2\%, CLD 10.5\%, LD 58~ms) but remains within acceptable operational limits, demonstrating the scalability and practicality of the proposed defense framework.
+As shown in Table~\ref{table_overhead}, all configurations incur low overhead in throughput loss ratio (TLR), CPU load delta (CLD), memory delta (MD), and latency delta (LD).
+Both TTE-Only and CMV-Only introduce minimal overhead, with average TLR and CLD below 3\%, MD around 4\%, and LD under 20~ms. The full T-Guard system also maintains low overhead under normal load, with average TLR of 8.2\%, CLD of 6.7\%, and LD of about 31~ms. Under high load (50~QPS), T-Guard shows moderate overhead increases (TLR 11.2\%, CLD 10.5\%, LD 58~ms), but remains within acceptable operational limits, demonstrating good scalability and practicality.